 Deciding to Keep Zeus

-I was able to keep him, and we became best buddies, and he’s an awesome dog.
+Well actually that’s not entirely true, I was working very hard to keep Zeus, and finally, after two and half weeks of hard work, I was able to keep Zeus the Labrottie.
+From that moment forward we became best buddies, and he’s an awesome dog.
 I named him Zeus.

 Zeus gives me a great daily workout, and it gives him a good run around too, and the family loves him, the cat tolerates him, and Zeus puts up with the bullying of pipsqueak aka Caspian, my sister’s Maltese.